Skip to content

 <button class="button">Subscribe</button>

-Styling using Yumma CSS
+Styling with Yumma CSS

 Yumma CSS is a pretty abstract framework that’s closely aligned with Vanilla CSS.
 It uses an abbreviated naming convention, which keeps your inline-classes nice and short.